How's Your Score?

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-In recent years, however, some borrowers have seen their score drop dramatically after unemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in reviewing your FICO score are:
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically as a result of underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in summing up your FICO score are:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?

-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+When you pull your credit report, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each bureau.
+You have a credit score with all of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone having a superior credit score.
+You'll still get approved for a loan with a lower score, but the interest accumulated over time could be more than double that of someone having a near perfect credit score.

-We're used to working with all levels of credit scores.
-Call us at 512-241-1707 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
+Call us at 5122032245 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+You want a stronger score, but how do you get it?
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+You'll improve your credit score by using these tips:

 - Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.
+Delinquent payments instantly drop your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the most of your debt transferred to a single card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have all of your debt transferred to one card.

-- Store cards and gas cards.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You must always beware of keeping a large balance for too long because these types of cards traditionally have a surprising interest rate.
+- Apply for gas cards or chain store credit.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid charging a high balance for too long because these types of cards more than likely have a surprising interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Keep your cards active.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of IREAF, LLC, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Issac W. Harper Real Estate Broker/Realtor©, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.